orxshi/Guideline/pages/onlineres.md

 folder: mydoc
 ---

 You will use [e-learning](https://elearning.gau.edu.tr/) to access online resources.
 You may find lecture notes (if available) uploaded by lecturers.
 Lecturers may upload assignments with a due date to e-learning system.
 You may be asked to upload solutions of assignments to the e-learning system.
-Quizes are usually held in classroom however, lecturers may also make online quizes.
+Quizzes are usually held in classroom however, lecturers may also make online quizzes.
 In GAU, teaching is face to face however, some non-credit courses may be held online.
 You will attend online exams by using links provided by lecturer on e-learning system.

 ## Getting student email address